Alternating Phase Langevin Sampling with Implicit Denoiser Priors for Phase Retrieval: Experimental Results

 We compare to prDeep which is the state-of-the-art using the regularization by denoising framework.
 We use 4 DnCNN denoisers trained on the Berkeley Segmentation Dataset with noise standard deviations of 50, 25, 15, and 5 to implement the pipeline used in the original paper.

-We evaluate the reconstructions of HIO, prDeep, and our algorithm on a set of 6 natural grayscale images (Figure 1) and a set 6 unnatural grayscale images (Figure 2).
+We evaluate the reconstructions of HIO, prDeep, and our algorithm on a set of 6 natural grayscale images and a set 6 unnatural grayscale images.
+These images are widely used for evaluating inverse problem reconstruction quality.
 We calculate the Peak Signal to Noise Ratio, $\text{PSNR} = 10\log_{10}(\frac{255^2}{\text{mean}((\hat{x} - x^*))})$, to assess the reconstruction quality between reconstructed image $\hat{x}$ and original image $x^*$.
 Table 1 displays the average PSNR across both test sets.
 We see that our method is comparable on natural images and we showcase considerable improvement for unnatural images over all noise levels.
+Finally, we compared the performance of prDeep to APLS on the Shenzhen chest x-ray test set ($60$ images) \cite{Stefan_Jaeger_2014}.
+At $\alpha = 3$, prDeep achieved an average PSNR of 33.68 while APLS achieved better with an average PSNR of 35.04.
+Figure 2 shows that APLS displays far less artifacts in its reconstructions.